def-gthill/kenpali/kenpali-core.md

 ### keepFirst|keepFirst

-Returns a stream containing only the first `n` elements of the input.
+Retains only the first `n` elements of the input.

 Parameters: